We are all entertainer/pundits with social responsibility now, Portland’s Jazz Prodigy is no exception.

 Raised in a multi-ethnic home in King, Northeast Portland at a time when the neighborhood was struggling high crime and poverty, Spalding seems out of place in this crowd of the West Hills elite.
 Presented to a sea of starchy shirts and stiff ball gowns, her singing voice bubbles and flows through a never waning, wry smile.

-But to describe Spalding, who once played a Depression-era classic in front of the Obamas at the White House, as a folk artist would understate the power of her storytelling.
+But to say that Spalding, who once played a Depression-era classic in front of the Obamas at the White House, is simply a folk artist would understate the power of her storytelling.

 When Spalding evokes African heritage through lines like “think of all the strength you have in you/from the blood you carry within you/ancient men, powerful men/built us a civilization”, she rips through one of the cultural barriers that finally seemed to come down in the Obama years.
 White Americans didn’t invent democracy, and they don’t hold a monopoly on the historic moments of human achievement.